How to Add Footnotes in WordPress – The Easy Way

 Preview the post/page

-At first, install and activate the Modern Footnotes plugin by navigating to the Plugins → Add New section from your WordPress dashboard.
+First, install and activate the Modern Footnotes plugin by navigating to the Plugins → Add Plugin section from your WordPress dashboard.
+Refer to our dedicated tutorial on installing WordPress plugins.

 Install and activate Modern Footnotes plugin